quickcodes/TopiBaaj-search-engine/README.md

 # All-in-one-search
-using this app you can search anything easily.
+Using this app you can search anything easily.
 Just you need to do is copyit on your clipboard or in command prompt.
 Our intelligent app ask you on which website you want to search it.
 Some all time favourate websites are available or you can also search by inserting the name of website